 Residents of Lido Key, St. Armands are fed up with 'party rental' properties

-Residents are trying to get the attention of the Sarasota City Commission.

-"Every week almost, a new large group of people is coming in; 20 adults, you put up with them for a week and a week later 20 more people move in.
+"Every week almost, a new large group of people is coming in -- 20 adults.
+You put up with them for a week and a week later 20 more people move in.
 It’s a constant party.
-Week after week after week," said Chris Goglia.
+Week after week after week," complained Chris Goglia.

 About a year and a half ago, residents said a developer bought homes, tore them down, and replaced them with weekly vacation rental properties, which sleep up to 25 guests each.